 For this reason, therefore, I suggest that we have more in common with fighters of injustice than members of our own political tribe who stand opposed because we serve a God whose throne is built on a foundation of justice and righteousness.

-The nuance of that awkward positions may seem difficult to navigate, but we should be accustomed to awkward positions – being in the world, but not of the world.
+The nuance of that awkward position may seem difficult to navigate, but we should be accustomed to awkward positions – being in the world, but not of the world.
 God’s thoughts are not our thoughts, and His ways ore not our ways.
 We can trust Him to lead us through it.

 Sprinkle and Urszynski are in agreement that Christians generally are doing a poor job of grappling with the issue of race in the United States.
 Most Christians are vocal in their criticism of secular solutions, but few Christians are really engaging with the underlying issues.